puffyCid/artemis-api/artemis-docs/docs/Contributing/building.md

 On Windows if you get an error like:\
 `error: Recipe _wasm could not be run because just could not find the shell: program not found`

-that means you forgot provide: `just --shell pwsh.exe  --shell-arg -c`
+it means you forgot provide: `just --shell pwsh.exe  --shell-arg -c`

 :::

+If you would like to install the build dependencies manaully, review the Just files .setup folder in the artemis repo for your platform.

-artemis has been developed on:
+Artemis has been developed on:

 - macOS 12 (Monterey) and higher
 - Windows 10 and higher
-- Linux distros such as Ubuntu, Arch Linux, and Debian
+- Linux distros such as Ubuntu, Debian, and Fedora

 # Building